liufeng2317/ADFWI/docs/version-plans/bv1.2/17-fwi-loss-pair-builder.md

 ## Next Steps

-1. Decide whether public `calculate_loss(..., apply_transforms=True)` should
+1. The public `calculate_loss(..., apply_transforms=True)` receiver-selection
-   also use receiver selection when `shot_index` is provided.
+   follow-up is complete; keep the direct trace-missing tests as API guards.
-2. If that API behavior is changed, add explicit tests for trace-missing receiver dimensions before merging.
+2. Continue keeping propagator kernels untouched until FWI orchestration helpers are stable.
-3. Continue keeping propagator kernels untouched until the FWI orchestration layer is stable.
+3. Use later docs for current next steps: normalization sharing is tracked in `21-trace-normalize-shared-formula.md`, and broader engine cleanup remains a separate staged task.